-Ambitious in conception and celebrated upon completion, the £277 million M80 Stepps to Haggs PFI project has transformed one of Scotland’s busiest stretches of road network – the link between Glasgow and Stirling.
+Ambitious in conception and celebrated upon completion, the £277 million M80 Stepps to Haggs PFI project has transformed one of Scotland’s busiest stretches of road network – the link between Glasgow and Sterling.
 Reducing travel time by 40%, and awarded the Saltire Society Civil Engineering Award, the wide-ranging M80 upgrade, encompassing 18km of motorway, seven junctions and 63 structures, represents the second largest roads project ever undertaken in Scotland.
 Not only did we construct the network, we were also an equity partner.
 The scale of the project, and the investment duration (30-year partnership), required combined funding from European Investment Bank, Barclays Bank, Sumitomo Mitsui Banking Corporation, National Australia Bank, and KfW Bankengruppe.